schimini/typedoc-plugin-sourcefile-url/README.md

 `pattern` is a regular expression (without enclosing slashes).
 Each *Defined in* statement is matched against the `pattern`.
 On match the `pattern` is replaced with the string from `replace` to create the URL.

 There can be one or more mapping rules.
 For each *Defined in* only the first rule that matches is applied.
 In the above example the last rule would match all source files that did not start with `modules/module-one`.
 This compares to the *Simple Prefix* option.

+If `onlyTitle` is true, the pattern will also apply to file names

 ---